What to Do Right After a Traffic Accident

 While doing so, you may apply for the third-party’s own motor accident report from the General Insurance Association.
 You are required to have filed your own motor accident report before you can apply to obtain the third-party’s motor accident report.

-You may also want to consider hiring one of our experienced personal injury lawyers to assist you in your claim.
+However, note that the stimulator is not legally binding on parties and should not substitute for legal advice.
+Hence, you may want to consider hiring one of our experienced personal injury lawyers to assist you in your claim.

 - How to Claim from Third-Party Insurance Companies in Motor Accidents